 The course is delivered at East Coast College (Lowestoft Campus).
-Students studying fulltime on FdSc Forensic Sciences are likely to have approximately nine contact hours per week throughout their studies.
+Students studying full-time on FdSc Forensic Sciences are likely to have approximately nine contact hours per week throughout their studies.
 The contact hours will be a mix of lectures, seminars, practical laboratory sessions, workshop and group activities.
-Students will also be encouraged to participate in 50 hours of work placement per level.
-Students will be expected to find their own placement.
 Students will normally be expected to undertake a minimum of 18-20 hours of independent study in an average week for full time, but should be prepared for this to vary based on assignment deadlines and class exercises.